 With Account Experience, you can look at the drivers and reviews behind each contact to infer if an account is a good candidate for a referral.

-With our feature called “NPS SWOT” you can also identify which clients are high-revenue accounts.
-Then, you can cross-reference that information with satisfaction metrics like NPS to better identify referral candidates.
+With our feature called “NPS SWOT" (Strengths, Weaknesses, Opportunities, and Threats) you can also identify which clients are high-revenue accounts.
+Then, you can cross-reference that information with B2B customer experience metrics like NPS to better identify referral candidates.

 3. Activate Your B2B Referrers (And Arm Them With Content)

 So, you’ve identified your ideal referrers.
 Now, there’s a dream scenario.

 When you’re going about your business, you get a phone call from a prospect and they tell you that one of your clients has been raving about your product and they need to buy it, today.